kjcoursera/Docker/Dockerize_SPM_load_write_image/for_testing/README.md

 # Running SPM12 script in a Docker image - to load and write the image using SPM functions

 ## What is Docker?
 Docker is a open source tool allowing to create, deploy and run applications in an environment or a container, without the need of creating a whole virtula operating system.
-More information about dockercan be found in the below links
+More information about docker can be found in the below links

     https://opensource.com/resources/what-docker
     https://docs.docker.com/engine/docker-overview/